sezziiee/sezziiee/README.md

 ## 📂 Project Experience

+### **Customer Banking - Application Security (Developer)**
+- Worked on securing a customer banking application to ensure safe and encrypted transactions for users.
+- Implemented SSL/TLS encryption using OpenSSL to enable HTTPS and secure communication between client and server.
+- Integrated user authentication with bcrypt for password hashing and JWT for secure token-based sessions.
+- Implemented cookie-based CSRF protection for additional security measures.
+- Assisted in troubleshooting and resolving SSL certificate errors to ensure the application runs over HTTPS without issues.

 ### **Automated Attendance Tracking System (Project Manager) (In Progress)**
 - Assisted in a team of 5 students in developing an automated attendance tracking system for the university.
 - Prototyped and built a physical device using **ESP32 microcontrollers** and **C++**.